Campaign Signs - Read This Before You Buy a yard sign!

 Campaign Signs Are Taking Over

 Do you like campaign signs?
 Drive down a road near election or primary day and you will see campaign signs everywhere.
 Some folks like political signs but many think campaign signs can mess up your community, your budget and be a detriment to a message-driven campaign.
 Although I am not in the pro-campaign sign camp and would like to see many campaigns stop using yard signs, I do think within tight limits they can be useful.

 1. Have a Goal for Campaign signs.
 This needs to be more than you and your buddy putting up political yard signs in every illegal right-of-way.
 Have a clear goal for your campaign sign campaign (hint: that goal is not simply name recognition).

 2. Make a campaign sign budget and stick to it.
 Obama and other big campaigns have campaign signs, 4 x 8s and political billboards, so you ordered just as many for your campaign.
 Right?
 Wrong.
 Chances are, a federal campaign will spend much smaller percentage of their budget on political signs than you will.
 Your goal should be to order just enough yard signs—not one more.
 Campaign signs should be approximately two percent of your budget(or less) for races $100k or less.
 If the budget grows, that percentage should decrease not increase.

 3. Order once but not too much.
-It can be tempting and convenient to order a large quantity of campaign signs to get a price break, but that larger quantity can be a budget buster or the extra box can become a doorstop for your campaign office.
+It can be tempting and convenient to order a large quantity of political signs to get a price break, but that larger quantity can be a budget buster or the extra box can become a doorstop for your campaign office.

 4. Be creative.
 Please try something different than the red white and blue tacky political yard sign: have a yard sign and logo that stands out.
 Try sidewalk chalking or stenciling your logo—it’s cheap, fun and eye-catching.